 - moveable alphabet (this is a great resource for your homeschool supplies, but it is completely optional—you can always use the letters you have printed for past units instead!)

-- foil baking sheet
+- foil baking sheet (these are often cheaper at grocery stores)

 - rocks, leaves, and/or sand